danchoi/openmbta/README.markdown

 # OpenMBTA

+## Notice

+I've rewritten the backend of OpenMBTA to use PostgreSQL instead of MySQL.
+The code for the new backend is at <http://github.com/danchoi/openmbta2>.

+## Old README

 [OpenMBTA](http://openmbta.org) gives users current schedule information for MBTA buses, commuter rail lines, subway, and ferries.
 MBTA is the public transit system of the Boston metropolitan area.